mosaic-design-system/docs/src/components/navigation-rail.md

       ## What is a Navigation Rail?

-      A Navigation Rail is a side navigation component that displays links to primary destinations in an application.
+      A **Navigation Rail** is a side-navigation component that displays links to primary destinations in an application.

       - - -